My new workplace is astonishingly diverse.

 Bringing up religion or one’s own spiritual beliefs was treated as an act of bad manners at worst, and at best, as a charming quirk to be tolerated by the highly educated and aware.
 That didn’t slow me down, but it left me with the understanding that I was very much alone among my colleagues.
 I might as well have been a shaman out talking to trees for all that my faith was regarded with any seriousness, understanding, or curiosity.

 Because of the diversity at my new workplace, however, I find that the situation is quite different.
-Religions vary widely here: some of my coworkers are Christians, of course, but others are Jewish, Muslim, Hindu, and Buddhist.
-And because of the multiplicity of faiths and cultures here, the subject of religion – astonishingly, to me – is no longer verboten.
+Religions vary widely here: some of my coworkers are Christians, of course, but others are Jewish, Muslim, Hindu, and Mormon.
+And because of the prevalence of faiths and cultures here, the subject of religion – astonishingly, to me – is no longer verboten.

 When an Islamic coworker asked me recently why I wasn’t going to be drinking at a company happy hour, my response that it was a part of how I chose to practice Christianity was met with delight: “Oh!
 That’s so nice!
 I don’t drink either!”